soyjosuefischer/notify/README.md

              Notify  Copyright (C) 2022  Josue Fischer

+     The Notify app has no warranty for any platform,
-     Everyone is permitted to distribute the Notify application, but change, copy or modify the Notify source code it is not allowed. you can´t distribute a Notify copy or a Notify modifycated application. you can only do that for personal testing and use, but not for commercial use.
+     everyone is permitted to distribute the Notify application, but change, copy or modify the Notify source code it is not allowed, you can´t distribute a Notify copy or a Notify modifycated application, you can only do that for personal testing use, but not for commercial use.